Age pension rates

 Each year, the Commonwealth Government reviews the fortnightly pension rates.

-The current maximum fortnightly payment rates for 2016/17 are as follows:
+The current maximum fortnightly payment rates are as follows:

 |Single person||Couple living together||Couple separated due to ill health|